We meet VIRTUALLY for the forseeable future

-As well, feel free to ask our Senior Minister, Practitioners, or Core Council members after the service any questions that you may have about our teaching and our Center.
+As well, feel free to ask our Senior Minister after the service any questions that you may have about our teaching and our Center.
 During the week you may call our Center office at 720-988-9298.

 There are many ways to get involved at the Center - taking classes, attending workshops, volunteering, and becoming a member.

 If you are interested in serving the Center, or have something to offer this growing community, call us at 720-988-9298.
 We would love to hear from you.

 The V symbol of Religious Science can be interpreted on many different levels.
 On a Universal level, the top of the V shows the Universal Spirit (God), then the universal subjectivity, which is the medium of all thought, power, and action, then, at the bottom, at particularization of our manifestation of Spirit.

 The point drawn through the center symbolizes the descent of Spirit into matter, or form.
 It is necessary that Spirit be manifested in order to express Itself.
 The descending line shows that all comes from the One (God)).
 Humanity reenacts the whole Universal Life, and the nature of humanity is identical with Spirit.
 What is true of the Whole is true of any of its individual undivided parts.
 Humanity comes to a point of individualization in the Whole and is subject to the Law of the Whole.
 (Paraphrased from The Science of Mind by Dr. Ernest Holmes, p.
 569.)